supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot of the Azure Cloud Shell with URL and PowerShell mode highlighted.](images/dr-cloudshell.png "Azure Cloud Shell")

-2. Execute the following commands.
+2. Update the **-Location** parameter in each of the commands below to be a different location than **ContosoRG1**.Execute the following commands.
 These will create the DR resource group and deploy the DR resources.
     You can proceed to the following tasks while the template deployment is in progress.

     ```PowerShell
-    New-AzResourceGroup -Name 'ContosoRG2' -Location 'East US 2'
+    New-AzResourceGroup -Name 'ContosoRG2' -Location 'Enter the location'

     New-AzSubscriptionDeployment -Name 'Contoso-IaaS-DR' `
         -TemplateUri 'https://raw.githubusercontent.com/microsoft/MCW-Building-a-resilient-IaaS-architecture/master/Hands-on%20lab/Resources/templates/contoso-iaas-dr.json' `
-        -Location 'East US 2'
+        -Location 'Enter the location'
     ```

     > **Note:** If your deployment fails with an error *`"The requested size for resource '<resourceID>' is currently not available"`*, add the parameter `-skuSizeVM 'D2s_v5'` to the end of the `New-AzSubscriptionDeployment` and run the command again: